Virtual visits: Brussels’ museums in your living room

 Chaussée de Haecht 266 Haachtsesteenweg, 1030 SchaerbeekItinerary

 Further along the righthand side of the busy Chaussée de Haecht, just before tram 92 turns into the bend, you'll notice an ostentatious green gate.
 Number 147 is, otherwise, rather inconspicuous.
 Have you always wondered what was hiding behind it?
 Maybe you'll be lucky and the gate will be open.
 Then you can catch a glimpse of the former Eenens-Terlinden castle, a neoclassical villa with outbuildings dating from 1828 that houses the Maison des Arts/Huis der Kunsten.
-In normal times this venue offers exhibitions on visual arts, concerts and conferences to make contemporary art accessible to everyone, as well as drawing and painting lessons.
+This venue offers exhibitions on visual arts, concerts and conferences to make contemporary art accessible to everyone, as well as drawing and painting lessons.

 Chaussée de Haecht 147 Haachtsesteenweg, 1030 SchaerbeekItinerary

 Turn the corner and on your left you will see the imposing neo-Byzantine style St. Mary's Church.
 Walk further into the wide, airy rue Royal-Sainte-Marie/Koninklijke Sinte-Mariastraat.
 You can't miss the Halles de Schaerbeek The former covered market halls made of steel and glass have been a household name in the cultural landscape of Brussels, Belgium and Europe for almost 40 years.
 The building dates back to 1901 and was saved from destruction thanks to a sustainable long-term renovation plan.
 Its contemporary and highly varied programming brings together music and the performing arts in a broad sense (dance, theatre, circus) and is open to new art forms and partnerships with artists from all over Europe.
-Be sure to catch a show there as soon as the doors open again!

 Rue Royal-Sainte-Marie 22a Koninklijke Sinte-Mariastraat, 1030 SchaerbeekItinerary